PengyangZhou/ECE411-mp4/mp4/doc/Specifications.md

 #### 7.2 Functionality

-The regfile will check the `Q` field of the requested register and send back the correct value, i.e. if `Q` is 0, send back value in `V`, else send back `Q` itself.
+The regfile provides the register value and tag for decoder.
+The register value is available if the corresponding tag is 0.
 The regfile should complete reading within 1 cycle.

 ### 8 Comparator reservation station